 Palestine (West Bank/Gaza)

 Since 1986, Mercy Corps has helped Palestinians in the West Bank and Gaza access critical services and become more economically self-sufficient.
-Last year we reached over 37,000 people through our work.

 - Helping communities cope with crisis